RupalJ-02/Blinkit-EDA_and_BlinkIt-vs-Zepto-vs-JioMart-Review-Analysis/README.md

 * No. of Items: The number of items sold in each outlet type.
 * Avg Sales: The average sales per transaction for each outlet type.
 * Avg Rating: The average customer rating for each outlet type.
-* Item Visibility: Likely represents the visibility or popularity of items in each outlet type.
+* Item Visibility: Represents the visibility or popularity of items in each outlet type.

 Key Insights from the Dashboard: